kernelci/kernelci-core/doc/kci_build.md

 # cd /root/kernelci-core
 ```

-Then to generate the kernel configuration, build the main image and the
+Then to generate the kernel configuration, optionally fetch firmware for embedding
+in kernel if CONFIG_EXTRA_FIRMWARE defined in configuration, build the main image
-modules:
+and the modules:

 ```
 ./kci_build make_config --defconfig=defconfig
+./kci_build fetch_firmware
 ./kci_build make_kernel
 ./kci_build make_modules
 ```